Abu Dhabi Metro

-Abu Dhabi Metro is an under construction metro line that will be part of a larger transit network for the city of Abu Dhabi, United Arab Emirates.
+Abu Dhabi Metro is a planned metro system that would be part of a larger transit network for the city of Abu Dhabi, United Arab Emirates.
+First announced in 2008, as of 2024 construction has started but the completion date is unknown.

 Plan

 The entire transit network will be 131 km long when complete, including an 18 km partially underground metro line, two light rail lines and bus rapid transit.
 It is expected to cost Dh7 billion.

 Phase 1 of the network (60 km) was intended to be completed by 2020, with a further (70 km) in later phases.
-However, as of August 2022, no contracts have been signed and no construction has started.
+However, as of August 2024, no contracts have been signed and no construction has started.

 The system will be composed of four basic lines: